-The functions of members of the Constitutional Council are incompatible with the exercise of any political function, of any public or elective office and of any professional activity.
-In case of death, resignation or absolute incapacity for whatever cause that may be, the President and the councillors are replaced within a time period of eight days for the term of the functions remaining to be served.
+The functions of members of the Constitutional Council are incompatible with the exercise of any political function, of any public or elective office [emploi] and of any professional activity.

+In case of death, resignation or absolute incapacity for whatever cause that may be, the President and the councilors are replaced within a time period of eight days for the duration of the functions remaining to be served [courrir].

-No member of the Constitutional Council can be, during the term of his mandate, prosecuted, arrested, detained or judged in a criminal or correctional matter without the authorization of the Council.
+No member of the Constitutional Council may, during the term of his mandate, be prosecuted, arrested, detained or judged in [a] criminal or correctional matter without the authorization of the Council.

 The Constitutional Council controls the regularity of the operations of the referendum and proclaims the results.

 The Council decides on:

-- the eligibility of the candidates to the presidential and legislative elections; - the disputes concerning the election of the President of the Republic and of the Deputies.
+- The eligibility of the candidates to the presidential and legislative elections; - The disputes concerning the election of the President of the Republic and of the Deputies.